Ninja-Spotted/Portefolio/vhdl/readme.md

 - duration of assignment 200 ns

 The code has no monitor: input and output waveforms are observed on a simulator's display ("virtual logic analyzer").

+## Vivaldo Specifics

+After a .vld schematic can be seen by going into side menu -> RTL Analysis -> Open Elaborated Design Synthesis can be done to our design by going into side menu -> Run Synthesis In Implementation -> Run Implementation we can see the overall FPGA Resource Distribution